Aloiampelos ciliaris, formerly classified as Aloe ciliaris, is a fast-growing succulent from the Eastern Cape of South Africa.

 For severe infestations, consider propagating an unaffected part of the plant.

-Along with scale insects, the plant may occasionally appear to droop.
+Along with scale insects, the plant may occasionally be prone to mealybug and appear to droop.

 If the leaves start to droop before falling off, the plant likely needs more sunlight.

 Move it to a sunnier location and wait one or two weeks before watering.